VatsaDev/VatsaDev/README.md

 ##### my goals
  - be a mern stack developer

+i like coding in general, but i really dont like fa

 ---
 having a fun time on github! (thats me ↓)<br>
 <img src="walk.gif">